conduktor/conduktor-gateway-demos/merge-cluster/Readme.md

 us_car_record
 ```

-### Combine topics from different clusters in a single consumer
+### Step 6: Combine topics from different clusters in a single consumer

 A Kafka consumer can read from multiple topics, and this feature works with merge clusters, enabling you to simply and easily combine reads from multiple clusters in a single application